Difference Between Seborrheic Dermatitis and Rosacea

 The area can be with the most sebaceous or simply oil gland activity such as the chest, upper back, creases present at the base of the nose, navel or belly button, forehead, under the breasts, behind ears, and in the creases of legs, arms, and groin.

-“Seborrheic” generally refers to the glands of the sebaceous, whereas “derm” stands for the skin.
+“Seborrheic” refers to the glands of the sebaceous, whereas “derm” stands for the skin.
 It is called pityriasis capitis or simply dandruff when it is on the scalp of an adult or teenager.

 What is Rosacea?

-Among chronic inflammatory skin conditions, rosacea is one of them which generally affects the face.The chief symptoms of rosacea are irritated skin, pimples, and facial flushing.
-Other symptoms consist of easily blushing and eye problems.
+Among chronic inflammatory skin conditions, rosacea is one of them which affects the face.
+The chief symptoms of rosacea are irritated skin, pimples, and facial flushing.
+Other symptoms consist of easy blushing and eye problems.

 Around 1-20% of the population is commonly affected by rosacea.
-When people have rosacea they frequently receive the diagnosis in the wrong way, so the true incidence might be a lot higher.
+When people have rosacea, they frequently receive the diagnosis in the wrong way, so the true incidence might be a lot higher.

 Some beverages and foods can also worsen the symptoms of rosacea, like spicy foods, alcohol, dairy products, and caffeine.
 Compared to males, rosacea is more frequently common in females.